Mold is a common problem in most households, but it can also make you sick. That’s why it’s important to remove mold from concrete in your home.

 Empty your bucket and rinse it out.
 Then fill it with clean water.
 Take a mop and clean up the affected area.
 There shouldn’t be any mold left.

 If there is still some mold on the concrete, you need to start again with a stronger solution.
 So if you started with vinegar, move up to bleach.
 Try trisodium phosphate if you already used bleach.

 But if you’ve tried all the different mixtures, you’ll need to start at the beginning again or call a mold remediation professional to come in and help.

 5. Break Out the Power-Washer

 If you have a case of stubborn mold and the mop doesn’t cut it, then you should try the power-washer.

-You can find an inexpensive power-washer, or rent one from a store.
+You can find an inexpensive power-washer, or rent one from a store, or contact a professional for help.
 Connect your garden hose to the power-washer, and run the water through for a minute to clear it out.
 Then you can start the engine, and pull the trigger on the washer.

 Power-washing should make it easy to remove mold from concrete.
 But if you’re using it on a concrete paving stone walkway, you might need to redo the joint sand afterward.